gatsbyjs/gatsby/docs/tutorial/part-six/index.md

 ![markdown-query](markdown-query.png)

-Ok!
-Hopefully, some basics are starting to fall into place.
-Source plugins bring data _into_ Gatsby's data system and _transformer_ plugins transform raw content brought by source plugins.
+Hopefully, some basics are starting to fall into place. _Source_ plugins bring data into Gatsby's data system and _transformer_ plugins transform raw content brought by source plugins.
 This pattern can handle all data sourcing and data transformation you might need when building a Gatsby site.